Yarin35/todolist_js/README.md

 # todolist_js
-a todo list in js
+a todo list in js with just a back-end in js and a db (mariadb)